atelierbram/blog/source/_posts/2016-07-15-alpha-transparency-in-hex.md

 <p class="publication-list__item__meta"><time datetime="{{ page.date_machine|replace({'_':'-'}) }}">{{ page.date_human }}</time></p>

-Now HEXA doesn’t have the most intuitive syntax, [HSLA](https://css-tricks.com/yay-for-hsla/) has, and the alpha transparency isn’t making live easier.
+Now <span class="small-caps">HEXA</span> doesn’t have the most intuitive syntax, <span class="small-caps">[HSLA](https://css-tricks.com/yay-for-hsla/)</span> has, and the alpha transparency isn’t making live easier.
 But we have tools for this build right into the browser: you can check this out in Chrome Canary or in Firefox Nightly DevTools:
 <div class="container-media container-media-square">
 <video width="512" controls autoplay>
   <source src="http://atelierbram.github.io/video/color-formats-firefox-devtools.mp4" type="video/mp4">